BICH 464: Bacteriophage Genomics – 3 credit hours

 Course Content

-In the early years of the course, we used to do the sequencing of the new phages ourselves.
-However, in modern biology, whole genome sequencing is done commercially with “high-throughput” technologies, and the real scientific bottleneck is the annotation.
+In the early years of the course, we used to do the sequencing of the new phages ourselves, which occupied most of the course.
+However, in modern biology, whole genome sequencing is done commercially with “next generation” technologies, and the real scientific bottleneck is the annotation.
 That’s where you come in…

 Interested?

 You are officially encouraged to drop us a line.
-We have to limit the course to 20 students, and it is best if you have had some preparation for the microbiology and molecular biology concepts that are a central part of the course material.
-Typically students are BICH, MICR or GENE majors who have had microbiology (e.g., BIOL 351) and/or basic molecular genetics (e.g., BICH/GENE 431), and/or bacterial genetics (BIOL 406).
+Course size is typically limited to 20 students, and it is best if you have had some preparation for the microbiology and molecular biology concepts that are a central part of the course material.
+Having taken Genetics (GENE 302) is strongly recommended, and some combination of microbiology (e.g., BIOL 351), molecular genetics (e.g., BICH/GENE 431), biochemistry (e.g., BICH 410/411/440/441) or bacterial genetics (BIOL 406) will also help provide a good background.
 However, we can be flexible, depending on your background and academic goals.
+Starting in 2021, the course has been cross-listed to the Genetics program, so it can now be taken as either BICH 464 or GENE 464.
 We also accept graduate students in the course, and most programs will allow grad students to take a limited number of 400-level courses as part of their degree plans.
 The simplest approach is to email one of the course staff:

 Position | Name | Contact |